Markitrovich/Python_EX_Marcos/README.md

 Branches

-Branch 1: Contains Python_Ex1.ipynb with basic Python exercises.
 Branch 2: Contains Python_Ex2.ipynb with more advanced exercises.

-This repository contains two Jupyter Notebook files, Python_Ex1.ipynb and Python_Ex2.ipynb, which include exercises for practicing Python programming concepts.
+This repository contains two Jupyter Notebook file Python_Ex2.ipynb, which include exercises for practicing Python programming concepts.
 All questions are present in the Notebook files.

 Usage